The Potential of Microsoft Power Apps Plan Designer (preview)

 Plan Designer is a preview feature within Power Apps designed to accelerate the creation of Power Platform solutions.
 By using natural language inputs and relevant visuals like screenshots or process diagrams, it generates user stories and then a starter solution comprising:

-While it offers huge potential, the tool is still in preview and has a number of limitations.
+While it offers huge potential, the tool is still in preview and has several limitations.

 My Scenario for Testing Plan Designer